Changissnz/nu_merchant_principal/README.md

 choice, before, during, and after any arbitrary decision junction that is a game.
-As stated in the beginning of this section, the rationale for why situations such as Game of Varying Coercion is essentially long, nuanced, specific explanations based on histories.
-A more civilized version of this game can certainly exist.
+As stated in the beginning of this section, the rationale for why situations such as Game of Varying Coercion occur is essentially long, nuanced, specific explanations based on histories.
+A more civilized version of this game can certainly exist, as Game of Pacified Varying Coercion.

 | t=1 | Genuinely Cooperate | Civil Re-negotiation | Fraud/Betrayal |
 | --- | ------------------- | -------------------- | -------------- |